rahulk29/cs184-project-site/proposal/index.md

 Testing/final products
 - Clean up code and fix any bugs
 - Put together final renders that were listed in the "Goals and Deliverables" section
+- (Stretch) Implement wavelength-dependent effects, such as chromatic aberration

 ## Resources